Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/user-authentication/openidconnect.rst

     credentials management by Tuleap (either in Local DB or LDAP).

-    As soon users identify themselves with an OpenID Connect provider, they will no longer be able to use their existing credentials (if they had some) for:
+    As soon users identify themselves with an OpenID Connect provider, they will no longer be able to use their existing credentials (if they had any) for:

     * Web login (they should use OpenID Connect instead)
     * REST API access (they should use :ref:`Access Keys <access-keys>`.)